ImageMagick/Usage-Markdown/compose/index.md

 The overlay can be centered with gravity as above, or positioned exactly using a "`-geometry`" setting.
 If it is positioned outside the bounds of the background it will be clipped, or ignored, as appropriate.

-In this example, the image is overlaid using the "`convert -composite`" operator, but positioned half way above the background.
+In this example, the image is overlaid using the "`convert -composite`" operator, but positioned partially above the background.
 Note the reversal of the image order.

 ~~~
-convert  rose:   label_A_white.png \
-        -geometry +5-15   -composite   convert_over.gif
+convert rose: label_A_white.png -geometry +5-15 -composite convert_over.gif
 ~~~

 [![\[IM Output\]](convert_over.gif)](convert_over.gif)